thomas-leduc/t4gpd-docs/docs/morphometry.md

 # Urban morphometry
 ## Generation of enclosing shapes
 ### Convex Hull
 The **t4gpd** class named _ConvexHull_ is a wrapper for the Shapely [convex_hull](https://shapely.readthedocs.io/en/stable/manual.html?highlight=convex%20hull#object.convex_hull) method.
-To use it, the class name _ConvexHull_ must be passed as the first argument of the _STGeoProcess_ constructor as in the following example.
+To use it, an instance of _ConvexHull_ must be passed as the first argument of the _STGeoProcess_ constructor as in the following example.
 The resulting _red_ object is a GeoPandas [GeoDataFrame](https://geopandas.org/docs/reference/api/geopandas.GeoDataFrame.html?highlight=geodataframe#geopandas.GeoDataFrame).

 ```python
 from t4gpd.demos.GeoDataFrameDemos import GeoDataFrameDemos